 In addition, we have established the Audit & Supervisory Board Office as an organization dedicated to supporting the Audit & Supervisory Board members in conducting their duties.
 The office reports the condition of audits at meetings of the Audit & Supervisory Board.
-We also hold meetings between the Audit & Supervisory Board members and the outside Board members to exchange opinions, in addition to regular meetings of the Independent Officer Meeting.
-Through these means, we
+We also hold meetings between the Audit & Supervisory Board members and the outside Board members to exchange opinions, in addition to regular meetings of the Indopendent Officer Meeting Thre